 Mendy made an impressive start at City following his £49.1 million move from Monaco last summer, but made only five appearances before being sidelined.

-France boss Didier Deschamps has indicated he is willing to be patient where Mendy is concerned, although a lack of game time could prevent Mendy from making one of the most important football trips a player can make.
+France boss Didier Deschamps has indicated he is willing to be patient where Mendy is concerned, although a lack of game time could prevent Mendy from making one of the most important trips a player can make.

 Joe Hart – West Ham United & England